 To understand cloud better take the example of an email service.
 You might have a Gmail, Hotmail or a Yahoo mail account.
 What happens when you write an email and send it?
 You first log in to your email account, type your mail and send it.
 When you hit ‘send’ the mail goes into the cloud.
 You can access your email account from anywhere in the world.
 Access location does not matter based on which server the emails are stored on.
 This is because your email service provider exists in the Cloud which can be accessed from anywhere.

 Meaning of Cloud Computing

 Cloud computing is a broad term which is used to refer to all the services delivered through the internet.
 It is the IT computing service world if it is provided on demand, for a fixed price and includes computation, analytics, applications and database storage it could be considered cloud.

 A simple example of cloud computing is the Google search engine.
 When you type in your search criteria, the information passes on to the Google data centers.
 They retrieve all the relevant data and send it back to you.
 So, the real work is not done by your computer but a cloud service or data center situated somewhere else in the world.

 Advantages of Cloud Computing

 When you have a business to run, your time is valuable.
-You don’t want to waste it in maintaining an intricate system of computers, keeping them secure, doing their maintenance etc. A much simpler option is to purchase the services you desire when you desire.
+You don’t want to waste it in maintaining an intricate system of computers, keeping them secure and doing their maintenance.
+A much simpler option is to purchase the services you desire when you desire.
 You don’t have to worry about wear and tear and aging of equipment or their replacement.
 IT security and reliability is no more your headache.
 In this context, Cloud computing is the most advantageous.